prettier/prettier/docs/options.md

 | ------- | --------------------- | ------------------- |
 | `80`    | `--print-width <int>` | `printWidth: <int>` |

-(If you don't want line wrapping when formatting Markdown, you can set the [Prose Wrap](#prose-wrap) option to disable it.)
+(If you don’t want line wrapping when formatting Markdown, you can set the [Prose Wrap](#prose-wrap) option to disable it.)

 ## Tab Width